-Access to these documents concerning JO Poseidon 2019 must be refused as the evaluation phase of this Joint Operation is currently still ongoing and the operation can only be considered as concluded upon the termination of this evaluation.
-Findings of evaluations flow into the adjustment of currently ongoing joint operations and planned for the near future.
-Thus, granting access to the these documents at this stage would hamper the evaluation of JO Poseidon 2019 and ultimately jeopardize the European Union's and Member State's endeavours to counter and prevent cross-border crime and unauthorized border crossings.
-This would benefit criminal networks by enabling them to change their modus operandi and consequently result in hampering the course of ongoing and future similar operations, which would ultimately put the life of migrants in danger.
-In particular, these documents cannot be released at this stage as they:
+Please be informed that access to these documents must be refused as they pertain to ongoing operations.
+Thus, granting access to these documents would impact on the European Union's and Member State's endeavours to counter and prevent cross-border crime and unauthorized border crossings.
+This would benefit criminal networks by enabling them to change their modus operandi and consequently result in hampering the course of these ongoing operations, which would ultimately put the life of migrants in danger.
+In particular, these documents cannot be released as they:

 - contain personal data, in particular, the name of an individual.
-The disclosure would undermine the protection of privacy and the integrity of the individual, in particular in accordance with European Union legislation regarding the protection of personal data and therefore has to be precluded pursuant to Article 4(1)(b) of Regulation (EC) No 1049/20012; - contain information regarding the technical equipment deployed in an operational area.
+The disclosure would undermine the protection of privacy and the integrity of the individual, in particular in accordance with European Union legislation regarding the protection of personal data and therefore has to be precluded pursuant to Article 4(1)(b) of Regulation (EC) No 1049/20011; - contain information regarding the technical equipment deployed in an operational area.
 Disclosing such information would be tantamount to disclosing the exact type and capabilities of the equipment and would enable third parties, e.g. by combining this information with other sources, to draw conclusions regarding usual positions and movement patterns.
 This would open way for abuse, as numbers, types and specifications of equipment used are indicative of similar equipment used for succeeding years.
 Releasing such information would thus benefit criminal networks, enabling them to change their modus operandi and, consequently, result in hampering the course of ongoing and future operations of a similar nature.
 This would ultimately obstruct the purpose of such operations: to counter and prevent cross-border crime and unauthorized border crossings.
 In this light, the disclosure of information regarding the technical equipment deployed would undermine the protection of the public interest as regards public security in the sense of Article 4(1)(a) first indent of Regulation (EC) No 1049/2001;